Quantifying ROI of Travel and Tourism Industry with Mobility and Apps

 Go to Audience -> Technology ->Mobile section

 Mobile apps are the major driving force to increase the internet capabilities of travelers.
 You can offer your users a free app for download.

-Travellers find apps as more convenient, a controlled source which saves the time and helps them to organize their travel planning.
+Travelers find apps as more convenient, a controlled source which saves time and helps them to organize their travel planning.
 Many popular apps such as TripAdvisor help smartphone users to take better decisions with reviews of restaurants, hotels and topmost destinations.

 Smartphones are becoming the game changer for tourism businesses who serve “away from home” customers in the best possible way.

 - Have a responsive website which gives optimum experience for mobile users.